joelpurra/recap/talks/prediction-and-control.md

     - Government systems.
       - Optimizing for compliance; see the police systems.
 - Awareness.
-  - Because our world view is limited by big data algorithm outputs, what we precieve as the "free world" is limited.
+  - Because our world view is limited by big data algorithm outputs, what we perceive as the "free world" is limited.
 We can't even see the barb wire.
 - ...
   - Twins getting drivers license could not, because of fraud detection software at the DMV.
   - Automated license plate readers (ALPR) is used in San Francisco.